Baby Get Higher

 Baby Get Higher is a song written by Scottish musician, singer and songwriter David Sneddon.
-This song written by Sneddon with Graham Stack, Mark Read was his fourth single release and it was not featured on his debut album Seven Years - Ten Weeks.
+This song written by Sneddon with Graham Stack and Mark Read was his fourth single release and it was not featured on his debut album Seven Years - Ten Weeks (although it was planned to be on a rerelease of the album, but this was cancelled following the single's poor performance).
 The single was released on 27 October 2003 in the United Kingdom and charted at No.38 in the UK Singles Chart.
 The song has been covered by Dutch singer VanVelzen and as a dancing hit by Azerbaijani singer Emin Agalarov known as Emin.

 Track listing

 Both of the CD single releases featured the main song and a version of the music video.
 CD 2 contained an acoustic performance of one of his earlier releases, "Best of Order".